icaroharry/AEDS/README.md

 >>###3.3.Events
 Events are actions that are performed when there is interaction with the fields.
 >>> #### 3.3.1.FieldOnChange
 This event occurs when the original state of a field is modified.
+Also serves to detect when an option is selected from the select.
 Basic parameters: "id", "method", "serviceName.
 Example:
 >>
 >